Reading time 3 Minutes

 What else is there for me to do?

-Of course, they still deliver and - once again - I pay for health insurance services myself because my nursing service is too stupid to tell me that something needs to be ordered.
-At least the pharmacy accommodates me.
-They deliver one box and send two back themselves.
+Of course, I still have to deliver and - once again - I pay for health insurance services myself because my carer is too stupid to tell me that something needs to be ordered.
+At least the pharmacy is accommodating.
+They deliver one box to me and send two back themselves.

 Hello Mr Ruppelt,